 I never had a problem with my husband or daughter.
-They recognized the validity of what I was building, and they did so because I talked with them about how gift baskets would provide us with more time to be together during off hours.
+They recognized the validity of what I was building.
+How?
+When I decided to start my business, I talked with them about how gift baskets would provide us with more time to be together during off hours.

 The education paid off brilliantly.
 We traveled frequently for vacations, and each of them accompanied me on business trips in places they’d never visited.

-This part of my family becomes anxious since I don’t text right back, and I that’s fine.
+My text-based family becomes anxious since I don’t text right back, and that’s fine.
 I’m living my life and doing business on my terms.
 The same can be true for you if you make a habit of identifying distractions and taking action to deal with each one.